 If you take these differences into account, jumpers can be used to take care of leaves and grass clippings in your yard, turning plant waste into useful worm castings.
-They are more solitary, and don't tend to form large colonies like our usual vermicomposting friends.
+They are more solitary, and they don't tend to form large colonies like our usual vermicomposting friends.

 Size, Color, and Markings

 When moving, the jumper has a more acute-angled, thinner-looking head.
 Male and female pores are difficult to pick out, if even possible.
 The rest of the body can be a pale red to ruddy red color.
 The tail end is not flattened out, further distinguishing it from the Canadian nightcrawler.

 If it does not feel threatened, it will move similarly to other worm species, extending its body forward in segments, then drawing the tail end up before again extending forward with the front part of the body.

 If if feels somewhat threatened or is escaping sunlight, it may slither back and forth quickly, very similar to how a snake might move.
 They have surprised me many times when I find one unexpectedly, and it darts away like a garter or black racer.
 The fact that they are fairly large for worms simply adds to this effect.